 Local casework is progressed most efficiently at a local/regional level.
-Accordingly, members and NASUWT representatives should not contact Headquarters directly as this causes unnecessary delay as cases will be referred back to the appropriate official at local or regional level.
+Accordingly, members and NASUWT Representatives should not contact Headquarters directly because this causes unnecessary delay as cases will be referred back to the appropriate official at local or regional level.

 NASUWT members wishing to apply for casework assistance in relation to matters arising from their teaching employment will be required to accept the terms and conditions of the Casework Assistance Scheme.